keithws/contentful-webhook-tunnel/README.md

 Deploying and running this server on a publicly accessible system does not require ngrok and, therefore, should use the [contentful-webhook-listener.js][2] server, that this is based on, instead.

+## Advanced Usage

+In addition to the Contentful webhook events, this server also emits the following events.

+### Event: 'error'

+* <Error> The error that occurred.

+Emitted when an error occurs.
+The server will be closed directly following this event.

+### Event: 'ngrokConnect'

+* <String> the public URL of your tunnel
+* <String> the URL to your local ngork web interface
+* <Number> the local port number that is forwarded

+Emitted after ngork connects.

+### Event: 'ngrokDisconnet'

+Emitted after ngrok disconnects.

+### Event: 'webhookCreated'

+* <[Webhook][webhook]> the webhook definition from Contentful

+Emitted after a webhook record is created via the Contentful Content Management API.

+### Event: 'webhookDeleted'

+Emitted after a webhook record is deleted via the Contentful Content Management API.

 ## Todo

 * accept a single space or an array of spaces or an options object as the first argument to createServer()
 * pass options object from createServer() function to ngrok.connect() for greater flexibility

 ## Change Log

+_1.2.0 — January 31, 2017_

+* automatically removes orphaned tunnels from the same host upon reconnection
+* returns the URL to the ngrok UI and the local port number that is forwarded as arguments to the `ngrokConnect` event in addition to the public ngork URL
+* requires ngrok 2.2.6 or greater to get the ngrok UI URL, otherwise that arugment will be undefined

 _1.1.0 — November 4, 2016_